 Since the beginning of 2016, we have solidified our resettlement effort into the program Interfaith-RISE.
 The State Department designated us an officially approved resettlement site.
 The U.S. Committee for Refugees and Immigrants (USCRI) sends vetted refugees and immigrants to Interfaith-RISE.

-As we head into 2018 we can rejoice that in a year of tremendous challenge to the Refugee Resettlement Program in the United States we have started a program from scratch and have successfully resettled 44 refugees and SIV's since January 2017.
-In that time, we have also helped five asylees find their first housing and get settled.
-This year, USCRI will submit its plan to the government and they are putting us in for 100 refugees for the fiscal year 2017-2018 (which started on October 1).
-We will know, by the end of January, whether this proposal has been accepted.
+In 2017, a year of tremendous challenge to the Refugee Resettlement Program in the United States, we successfully resettled 44 refugees and individuals with Special Immigrant Visa (SIVs) and helped five asylees find their first housing and get settled.
+This year, USCRI has approved us for 100 refugees and SIVs for the fiscal year 2017-2018 (which started on October 1).
+As of June 2018, we've resettled just over two dozen.